-- Risks linked to flow management, handling, storage, and identification are treated in the risk analysis (e.g., FMEA study) and with a multidisciplinary approach. - Work place layout is adapted (including ergonomically) to the product and working conditions. - A 5S type approach ensures the improvement of the organization of workstations and then its preservation over time ("Sort", "Set In order", "Shine", "Standardize" and "Sustain"). - Incoming products are stored appropriately.
-"Suspect" and/or quarantined products are stored securely.
+- The risks associated with flow management, handling, storage, and identification are dealt with as part of the risk analysis (e.g., FMEA study) and a multidisciplinary approach.
+This risk analysis applies to materials, software and products. - All workplace layout are adapted (including ergonomically and safety) to the product and working conditions. - A 5S type approach ensures the improvement of the organization of workstations as well as its preservation over time ("Sort", "Set In order", "Shine", "Standardize" and "Sustain"). - Incoming products are stored appropriately.
+"Suspect" and/or quarantined products or reference parts are stored securely and cannot be used. - Correct stock rotation rules optimize the situation at all processing steps (from incoming materials to final products).
+Appropriate inventory systems (e.g., Kanban, Just in Time, FIFO) are used to manage stocks including residual quantities (raw materials, auxiliaries, ...) - Organizations exist to prevent any damage to incoming materials and products during handling, storage and delivery.
+Evaluation of storage conditions at appropriate intervals to detect any deterioration.

-- Correct stock rotation rules optimize the situation at all processing steps (from incoming materials to final products).
-Appropriate inventory systems (e.g., Kanban, Just in Time, FIFO) are used to manage stocks - Organizations are in place to prevent any damage to the product during handling, storage and delivery.
-Evaluation of storage conditions at appropriate intervals to detect any deterioration - Appropriate means are used for identification of materials, parts, products (incoming, manufacturing, storage and prior to dispatch steps), as well as control and test status.
-When needed, the release status is clearly displayed. - Specific campaigns (e.g., tests, limited production) are managed with a special approach permitting a total separation from normal production.
+- Appropriate means are used for identification of materials, parts, products (incoming, manufacturing, storage and prior to dispatch steps), as well as control and test status.
+When needed, the release status is clearly displayed.
+These means guarantee that there are no mix-ups or errors in the materials, parts or products. - Specific campaigns (e.g., tests, limited production) are managed with a special approach permitting a total separation from normal production.

-• A traceability system exists to reconstruct the manufacturing process.
-Traceability includes: values of key parameters, measurement results, identification of all materials, timing, raw materials used, etc. When mandatory or required, traceability data is maintained.
+- A traceability system exists to re-build the manufacturing process.
+Traceability includes: values of key parameters, measurement results, identification of all materials, timing, raw materials used including supplier's identification, etc. When mandatory or required, traceability data is maintained and recorded. - The use of separated parts, reworked parts and reusable products is clearly defined. traceability is ensured.